bitjson/couple-api/README.md

-# Couple Miner
+# Couple API (Unofficial)

-A miner for Couple App history.
+An unofficial client for the Couple App API.